Kirk–Holden war: Media response

 According to McGuire, the Kirk–Holden war was a police operation and not a true war.
 The term "Kirk–Holden war" or "Holden–Kirk war" (the latter was commonly used in the 1870s) was coined by Holden's Democratic opponents and used as a derisive epithet.
 No persons were killed during the affair.
+The Kirk–Holden war led the state's Conservative media to reorient their attacks on the state's Reconstruction government towards Holden's leadership in the operation and away from their preoccupation with a railroad bonds scandal then embroiling the General Assembly.
 The Conservative press mocked and criticized the militias' performance during the event and after they were disbanded, characterizing Kirk and his men as poor, backwards, and barbaric.
 Republican newspapers came to their defense.
 The Democratic press accused Holden of deploying the militias as a political maneuver to try to secure a Republican victory in the elections and of acting unlawfully.
 They also declared that the action was a waste of government funds and omitted any mention of Klan-related violence.
+The New York Times was also critical, accusing the governor of acting as a "reckless partisan".
 The Republican Raleigh-based paper Weekly Standard, edited by Holden's son, attempted to defend the actions of the government by highlighting the Klan's violent actions preceding the affair.
+Northern Republican papers were generally defensive of the decision to intervene against the Klan, but accused the governor of appointing unsuitable men to lead the militia.
+Following the elections, some Republicans blamed Holden for their defeat, while several Conservative papers began calling for his impeachment.